Frequently Asked Questions

 • enclone is a standalone executable that by default produces human-readable output.

-• You can also run enclone to produce parseable output (see enclone help parseable), and that
+• You can also run enclone to produce parseable output (see enclone help parseable

 output can be digested using code that you write (for example, in R).